krishna2/krishna2.github.io/health.md

 One of my gripes with the book is this : the level of thoroughness / obsessiveness prescribed.
 But then again, Attia is a "lifespan / healthspan guy" - he is supposed to be so and if he wants to prescribe stuff to spend as much time "living doing things so one can be living longer" so be it.
 Up to each of us to calibrate our own.
 Everything is best done by understanding it clearly and from a calm state of mind.

-There is no quick shortcuts.
+There are no quick shortcuts.
 If anyone promises that, be wary of it. (better yet, run away!).

 ## Quick Takeaways